staticvoidmain/notes/letting-go.md

 # Letting Go: A requiem for my youth

-I don't often talk about myself, or the things that drive me, and I think today is a special day when the truth of things should be laid bare.
+I don't often talk about myself, and I think today is a special day when the truth of things should be laid bare.
 What a treat for you, dear reader!
 To get a chance to peer behind the curtain and see the sentimental man behind the giant talking head.

 > I am the great and powerful SMUG.